Uff Meri Family

-Uff Meri Family was a 2014 Pakistani sitcom directed by Azfar Ali, written by Hassan Ali and produced by Misbah Khalid of M&M Productions.
+Uff Meri Family is a 2014 Pakistani sitcom directed by Azfar Ali, written by Hassan Ali and produced by Misbah Khalid of M&M Productions.
 It stars Naveen Waqar, Azfar Ali, Saif-e-Hassan and Amber Wajid.
+Premiering in May 2014, the series marked the collaboration of then real-life couple Waqar and Ali.

-At 3rd Hum Awards it won Hum Award for Best Comic Sitcom.
+At the 3rd Hum Awards, it won Hum Award for Best Comic Sitcom.